20 Travel Hacks to Save Time and Money on Your Next TripNadia Carriere

 Have you ever checked rates non-stop and wondered why they seem to be rising by the minute?
 It could have something to do with your cache and cookies.
 Clear your history, cookies and cache, then try again.
 This works more times than not, and I’m still not sure why.
 Perhaps the airlines track your activity while surfing.

-Sometimes Booking Direct Is Best 5 of 21
+4. Sometimes Booking Direct Is Better

 Websites like Expedia and Travelocity are great for helping you plan your vacation, but there are times when flights are cheaper directly through the original source.
 I priced out a Delta flight through Expedia several months ago and ended up saving $150 by booking directly through Delta.